-Budget 2022: Billion-dollar cost-of-living bonanza
+Budget 2022: Two million Kiwis to get $350 — are you eligible?

 The Government's redundancy protection scheme was also a winner, despite final decisions on the scheme not being announced yet.
 It got $60m for establishment costs.

-The justice sector was also given almost $190m for two legal aid initiatives, $41m of this went to help fund increased demand for legal aid.
+The justice sector was also given almost $190m for two legal aid initiatives, including $41m to help fund increased demand for legal aid.
 The rest was allocated to a programme to "make repayments more equitable, by reducing requirements for low-income and vulnerable New Zealanders".

 Broadcasting

-Broadcasting gets a big boost with $327m over three years for the new public media entity that will replace both RNZ and TVNZ.
+Broadcasting gets a big boost with $327m over three years for the new public media entity that will replace RNZ and TVNZ.

-The funding will come as a significant boost to RNZ, which currently operates on less than $50m a year (the new funding works out at more than $100m a year).
-It is not clear if this funding is in addition to RNZ's existing funding, in which case it would effectively treble RNZ's budget to about $150m a year.
+The funding will come as a significant boost to RNZ, which operates on less than $50m a year - the new funding works out at more than $100m a year.
+It is not clear if the money is in addition to RNZ's existing funding, in which case it would effectively treble RNZ's budget to about $150m a year.

-What is unknown, however, is the extent to which merging TVNZ's television production costs into the entity will draw down on this new resource.
+What is unknown, however, is the extent to which merging TVNZ's television production costs into the entity will draw on this new resource.

-TVNZ operates on considerably more funding than RNZ, which it earns from advertising.
+TVNZ operates on considerably more money than RNZ, which it earns from advertising.

-The new public media entity will merge these two revenue streams, taking in both public funding and advertising, however Faafoi has said "non-commercial" programming will be protected suggesting it may have to survive on somewhat less funding than TVNZ once earned.
+The new public media entity will merge the two revenue streams, taking in public funding and advertising, however Broadcasting Minister Kris Faafoi has said "non-commercial" programming will be protected, suggesting it may have to survive on somewhat less money than TVNZ once earned.

-Broadcasting Minister Kris Faafoi said the new entity would be switched on in 2023.
+Faafoi said the new entity would be switched on in 2023.

 Infrastructure

-The Government is forcing ahead with feasibility studies for the long-awaited shift of Auckland's port.
+The Government is forging ahead with feasibility studies for the long-awaited shift of Auckland's port.

-Northport, which had been mooted as a replacement, will have a feasibility study for a new dry dock.
-The big winner will be Manukau harbour, which will get a feasibility study so that it can one day replace Auckland's existing port.
+Northport, which had been mooted as a replacement, will get a feasibility study for a new dry dock.
+The big winner will be Manukau, where a feasibility study will look at whether it may one day replace Auckland's port.

-Auckland Light Rail was given $199m for "detailed planning activities", plus an unknown additional amount kept secret for commercial reasons.
+Auckland Light Rail was given $199m for "detailed planning activities", plus an unknown amount kept secret for commercial reasons.
 Transport Minister Michael Wood told Parliament on Monday construction would begin next year.

 Defence, GCSB and NZSIS